avneesh0612/hashnode-blogs/ckybili960fe2nzs1dc0eclzk.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1641986218189/E-WpBbIJD.png)

-## Creating and deploying our crypto token
+## Creating and deploying our crypto

 Create a new file `deploy-token.js` and paste in the following-